tchapgouv/tchap-identite/README.md

 - copy this secret in your open id client (see -4-)
 - email client : http://localhost:1080

-4. install a openId client sample
+5. install a openId client sample

 https://github.com/tchapgouv/oidc-client-example

+## Code formatting

+1. To format the code, execute the following command : `mvn spotless:apply`
+2. You can view the diff with : `git diff `